kilfour/QuickFuzzr/Docs/B_Reference/E_ExtensionMethods/Methods/ExtFuzzrMany.md

 # Many
-Produces a fixed number of values from a fuzzr.
+Produces a fixed number of values from a Fuzzr.

 **Signature:**
 ```csharp